HarbinRepairs/The-Ear-Tool/README.md

 Model: ET-1

-Buy this kit at our store: http://bit.ly/2TQ3Cbr
+Get this kit at our store: http://bit.ly/2TQ3Cbr
 Or on eBay: https://ebay.to/38sRZv4

 ![materials](/images/the-ear-tool.JPG)